12 Ways To Decorate With Pantone Colour Of The Year Ultraviolet

-Colour experts Pantone have announced that this year, purple reigns - Ultra Violet is the 2018 colour of the year and it’s a bold one.
+Colour experts Pantone have announced that in 2018, purple reigns – Ultra Violet is the colour of the year and it’s a bold one.

-“We are living in a time that requires inventiveness and imagination,” explains Pantone's Executive Director Leatrice Eiseman.
+“We are living in a time that requires inventiveness and imagination,” explains Pantone Executive Director Leatrice Eiseman.

 “There’s a creativity attached to this colour; people who love it are generally more creative themselves.
 It is thoughtful, but at the same time it’s provocative, because it’s made up of two diametrically opposed colours – blue and red.